Kyleleesang/Argonaut-Chain/README.md

 # Argonaut Chain

-Argonaut Chain is a hybrid PoW and PoS chain integrated with IPFS to solve the blockchain scalability and bloat problem :rocket:
+Argonaut Chain is a hybrid PoW and PoS chain integrated with IPFS to solve the blockchain scalability and bloat problem -Multi Blockchain Post Quantum signatures for the signature scheme -Polyshard for scalability
+-SeF secure fountain codes for 1000x storage savings -IPFS for offchain multimedia content

 ## Getting Started